 Some support is available to all UK students.
 Eligibility for other funding depends on your financial circumstances.
 Please see https://www.undergraduate.study.cam.ac.uk/finance for full and further details.

-EU nationals (except Irish nationals living in the UK or Ireland), other EEA and Swiss nationals will no longer be eligible for home fee status for courses starting in the academic year 2021/22.
-For most EU students commencing their studies from 2021, their fee rates will be equivalent to the rates for international students.
+EU nationals (except Irish nationals living in the UK or Ireland), other EEA and Swiss nationals are no longer be eligible for home fee status.
+For most EU students their fee rates will be equivalent to the rates for international students.

 Costs will include tuition fees, College fees and living expenses.
 You will be required to provide evidence (such as a banker’s reference) of your ability to meet the costs of fees and expenses for the duration of the course.